WordPress Site Reviews

 - Code Validation

 Reviewers will not "rate" your site compared to other sites.
 They will not comment on content or editorial material, so do not ask for such reviews.
-If they feel inclined, they will post a note directly on your site or via email to you.
+If they feel inclined, they will post a note directly on your site or send an email to you.

 A WordPress Forum Reviewer will do their best to give you an objective perspective on your site.
 The information they provide will usually follow web standards and WordPress practices.
 They might add comments about their personal preferences for colors, fonts, use of images, and such, but these are their opinions.